Sterilgarda: Sports sponsorship

 British rider Cal Crutchlow rides the winning Sterilgarda-sponsored works Yamaha YZF-R1 at Round 10 of the 2010 Superbike World Championship at Silverstone, England, July 2010.

 The company has been a long-term sponsor of local football club F.C.
 Castiglione, that in the summer of 2010 the club changed its name to "F.C.
 Sterilgarda Castiglione A.S.D.".

 From 2004 to 2011, the company were active in motorcycle racing sponsorship, mainly supporting World Superbike Championship teams with Italian riders.
-This started in the 2004 season, when the company sponsored the privateer DFX team who hence choose Marco Borciani to ride their Ducati 998RS.
+This started in the 2004 season, when the company sponsored the privateer DFX team who hence chose Marco Borciani to ride their Ducati 998RS.
 This continued until 2010, when they became main-sponsor of the Yamaha factory teams YZF-R1's.
 After Yamaha decided to pull out of WSB at the end of the 2011 season, Sterilgarda also confirmed that they would stop sponsoring teams in WSB.
 Max Biaggi, who rode for the Alitalia-sponsored Aprilia WSB team, is the current main personal-sponsored rider and face of marketing of Sterilgarda in Italy.

 Starting in 2019 Sterilgarda became the main sponsor of Max Biaggi's Moto3 Team, Max Racing.